 I’m very careful in my language to be gentle and empathetic because I know what it feels like to have people speak about their bodies and about food in a negative way.
 I avoid saying things like a food is “allowed” or “not allowed.”
 Calling a food “good” or “bad.”
 Or “clean” or “dirty.”

 It’s not like people have bad intentions at all, but the psychology of that is just so fascinating.
 If you say that a food is good or bad, people begin to think, “OK, I’m good.
 But if I eat that I’m bad, I’m a bad person, I’ve failed today.”

 “Cheat meal” is another one that I don’t use.
 I use the word “flex,” being flexible with your food choices.
-I’m flexible with my nutrition because I am mindful most of the time and I get to enjoy the foods that I love.
 It’s not bad…food is meant to be enjoyed.

 Has becoming an ambassador for LADDER helped you help others to understand that a healthy approach to fitness means a healthy approach to food?

 I use LADDER products literally every day.
 I love the chocolate flavor.
 I mean, because chocolate is life, of course.
 I mix it with some yogurt, granola, berries, and of course chocolate chips.
 And it’s a really nutritious dessert.